 The primary focus of design packaging is to inspire.
 Texture.
 Imagery.
 Font.
 Color.
 Design.
 All of these elements work together to create a visual identity and experience.
 Get them right, and people may not even consciously register why they want what you’re offering.
 But they want it.

 Do you remember what it was like to open the box that held your printer?
 Maybe your IKEA furniture?
 Probably not.
 But I bet you do remember at least some of when you opened your iPhone box for the first time, or Pixel for the Google fans.
 Why?
 It was an experience, not just cheap plastic and cardboard that you ripped through.

 This is why it pays to invest in the time and skills needed to build a beautiful design packaging.
 Design is about more than just making something look good, and a skilled designer will be trained and up to date with all of the skills needed to make something that stands out.

 How long does it take to design packaging?

 While there are no hard and fast rules about how long packaging takes, designing can take anywhere from a couple of weeks to several months.
 There are many factors in the timeline, including beyond design.

 I’ve worked with products that one component took over 6 weeks to get produced, just for a prototype.
 Material, finish, and details, they all impact the timeline.
 The complexity of the product can also make a difference.

+The design process is not as in-depth as the actual product design, usually.
+In my experience, the packaging design takes 10-50% of the time the product design takes.
 This is part of why not everyone goes for the expensive, experience focused packaging.
 It takes time.
 The real question should be, what do you want the customer experience to be?
 Is this a cheap product or expensive?
 Is it single use or a forever object?